manjuram01/manjuram01/README.md

 A Data Science enthusiast

-🔭 I’m currently working as an AI content Evaluator at Soul AI

 👨‍💻 All of my projects are available at [Portfolio](https://manjuram01.github.io/manjuram.portfolio/)

 📝 I regularly write articles on [MEDIUM](https://medium.com/@manjurambojja)